AlexJReid/blog/content/posts/bigtable-filtering.md

 #### Show 20 comments per page, with ability to paginate

-Read 21 rows from `PRODUCT#42/` to `PRODUCT#42/~`.
+For the first page, read 21 rows from `PRODUCT#42` to `PRODUCT#42/~`.
 Store the `reverse_sort_key` value from row `20`.
 Only return `rows[0:19]` rows to the client.

-To fetch the next page, repeat the process by reading from `PRODUCT#42/<reverse_sort_key>/~`.
+To fetch the next page, repeat the process by reading from `PRODUCT#42/<reverse_sort_key>`.

-If it is anticipated that more than one comment per second can be received for a product, the timestamp resolution could be increased to include miliseconds.
+If it is anticipated that more than one comment per second will be received for a product, the timestamp resolution could be increased to include milliseconds.
 Alternatively, a random three or four digit number could be appended.
-This is not to ensure uniqueness as the comment ID is the final key element.
-This is to workaround a scenario where comments with the same timestamp might be shown twice if they fall over a page boundary.
+This is not to ensure row key uniqueness as the comment ID is the final key element.
+This is to workaround a scenario where comments with identical timestamps might be shown twice if they fall over a page boundary.

 ``` python
 LONG_TIME_FUTURE = 4102444800 # 1st Jan 2100 ...